If he's to be believed, Quentin Tarantino has one movie left in him.

-For a film that's twenty-five years old, 'Reservoir Dogs' still has a sheen to it that's truly unmistakable.
-Tarantino set out his style cleanly and efficiently, working with well-worn actors like Harvey Keitel, Lawrence Tierney and then-newcomers such as Tim Roth and Steve Buscemi.
+For a film that's over twenty-five years old, 'Reservoir Dogs' still has a sheen to it that's truly unmistakable.
+Tarantino set out his style cleanly and efficiently, working with well-worn actors like Harvey Keitel, Lawrence Tierney, and then-newcomers such as Tim Roth and Steve Buscemi.
 You could see the forming of his style in 'Reservoir Dogs'; his ability to build a world, smart and snappy dialogue and an ability to slide a song perfectly over a scene like it was written just for that moment.

 What can be said about 'Pulp Fiction' that hasn't already been said?
 Easily his most well-known movie, it relaunched the career of John Travolta and oozed 'coolness' in every scene, from the sexy dance scene at Jack Rabbit Slims to the endlessly quotable Samuel L. Jackson as Jules Winfield.
 The assembled cast of Bruce Willis, Ving Rhames, Uma Thurman, Samuel L. Jackson and Harvey Keitel blend together to create a singular work that is unmistakably his own.